tomhenderson/sce-l4s-bakeoff/README.md

-This repo contains tests using Flent to evaluate L4S.
+This repo contains tests using Flent to evaluate L4S, following https://github.com/heistp/sce-l4s-bakeoff.

 It is designed for use on the [CloudLab](https://www.cloudlab.us/) testbed.